Free Curves on Varieties: Towards a positive characteristic analogue

 \prop{ Let $f:C\to X$ be a very free morphism from a smooth projective curve $C$ to a smooth projective variety $X$ over an algebraically closed field $k$.
-Then for all positive integers $m,p$ \eqn{ H^0(X, (\Omega^p_X)^{\otimes m})=0. } } \proof{ Since $f:C\to X$ is very free, from Proposition \ref{vfreesogcon} there is a variety $U$ such that $C\times U\to X$ makes $X$ separably $C$-connected.
-Being very free is an open property (\cite{kollar} II$.3.2$) so we can assume that the general morphism $f_u:C_u\to X$ for $u\in U$ is very free, and so $f_u^*\sT_X$ is ample from Proposition \ref{ggandh1impliesample} (and by definition of a very free curve in the genus $0$ case).
+Then for all positive integers $m,\ell$ \eqn{ H^0(X, (\Omega^\ell_X)^{\otimes m})=0. } } \proof{ Since $f:C\to X$ is very free, from Proposition \ref{vfreesogcon} there is a variety $U$ such that $C\times U\to X$ makes $X$ separably $C$-connected.
+Being very free is an open property (\cite[II$.3.2$]{kollar}) so we can assume that the general morphism $f_u:C_u\to X$ for $u\in U$ is very free and also an immersion from \cite[II.$1.8$]{kollar}, and so $f_u^*\sT_X$ is ample from Proposition \ref{ggandh1impliesample} (and by definition of a very free curve in the genus zero case).
 We conclude that for a general point $x\in X$ there is a morphism $f_u:C_u\to X$ such that $f_u^*\sT_X$ is ample and whose image passes through $x$.
-Hence since $f_u^*\Omega^1_X$ is negative, any section of $(\Omega_X^p)^{\otimes m}$ must vanish on the image $f(C_u)$ hence on a dense open subset of $X$, and so on $X$. }
+Hence since $f_u^*\Omega^1_X$ is negative, any section of $(\Omega_X^\ell)^{\otimes m}$ must vanish on the image $f(C_u)$ hence on a dense open subset of $X$, and so on $X$. }